Back to top

 }

-In this example the UI will be updated if you delete and element or add an element to the collection.
+In this example the user interface is updated if you delete and element or add an element to the collection.
 Run this example and test it.

-If you use WritableList and ObservableListContentProvider directly you will only listens to the changes in the list.
+If you use WritableList and ObservableListContentProvider you only listens to the changes in the list.
 You can use ObservableMapLabelProvider to listen to changes of the individual objects.

 Change the View.java to the following.